hpc2n/sphinx-lesson-template/content/task-basics-1.rst

     Goodbye.

 Note that child tasks are executed separately from the generating tasks.
-In particular, it is possible that a child tasks gets executed after the generating task has finished.
+In particular, it is possible that a child task gets executed after the generating task has finished.
 We can use the :code:`taskwait` construct to **wait on the completion of child tasks** of the generating task:

 .. code-block:: c